This post will make clarity on the benefits of hyaluronic acid for the skin and help you understand what kind you should be buying.

-If you formulate skincare products for a living, but also if you just like to research ingredients before making a purchase, you probably face an overwhelming number of information.
+If you like to research ingredients and facts before making a purchase, you're probably facing an overwhelming number of information.

 How do you decide what to focus on?

 There’s no univocal answer to this question, but I can share what I do as both cosmetic chemist and skincare junkie.

 I focus on ingredients that 1) have scientific evidence supporting their action and 2) have a long history of usage with relatively no side effects.

-This is why I ALWAYS include hyaluronic acid in my own formulations and in the formulations I develop for my clients.
+This is why I ALWAYS include hyaluronic acid in my own formulations and in most of the formulations I develop for clients.

 Hyaluronic acid is a staple ingredient in skincare.
 You can find it in serums, eye creams, lotions, and even rinse off products.